JuusolaLab/High-frequency-jumping/README.md

-# High-frequency-jumping
+# High-Frequency Jumping
 # Overview

-This repository contains various code used in "Synaptic high-frequency jumping synchronises vision to high-speed behaviour" paper.
+This repository contains the code and analysis tools used in the paper "Synaptic high-frequency jumping synchronises vision to high-speed behaviour".

+# Repository Structure

+- Model/
-Model: This folder contains sripts and functions to simulate Musca photoreceptor-LMC model.
+      Contains scripts and functions to simulate the Musca photoreceptor–LMC (Large Monopolar Cell) model.

+- BarAnalysis/
-Baranalysis: Folder contains analysis software for narrowing bars.
+      Includes software and scripts for analysing visual responses to narrowing bar stimuli.

-# Citation